venkytv/botmand/BOT-WRITING-GUIDE.md

 done
 ```

-The bot can be located anywhere as long as it is executable by the user Botters
+The bot can be located anywhere as long as it is executable by the user BotManD
 is running as.
-Botters loads bots using config files located (by default) in
+BotManD loads bots using config files located (by default) in
-`~/botters-engines`.
+`~/botmand-engines`.

 Each bot needs a config file which configures the bot's behaviour.
 The config
 file for the bot above could be: